newlogic/smartscanner-android-api/CONTRIBUTING.md

 # Contributing to SmartScanner Android

-Thank you for your interest to contribute to ID PASS SmartScanner!
+Thank you for your interest to contribute to ID PASS SmartScanner Android!
 We want to make contributing to this project as easy as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code